 Frequently Asked Questions

-eCommDirect - Offender Commissary Purchases
+eCommDirect - Inmate Commissary Purchases

 Up to 100 of the top selling items are available for purchase including snacks, hygiene products, correspondence supplies as well as some new packaged items.
-The online amount purchased will not affect the amount that offenders may spend on commissary items from funds deposited in their inmate trust fund account.
-In addition to offenders on commissary restriction, offenders in General Population and State Jail levels 4 and 5, Administrative Segregation levels 2, 3 and transition, Death Row levels 2 and 3 and certain medical conditions are not eligible to receive commissary purchases through this program.
+The online amount purchased will not affect the amount that inmates may spend on commissary items from funds deposited in their inmate trust fund account.
+In addition to inmates on commissary restriction, inmates in General Population and State Jail levels 4 and 5, Administrative Segregation levels 2, 3 and transition, Death Row levels 2 and 3 and certain medical conditions are not eligible to receive commissary purchases through this program.
 (See question 5 under Frequently Asked Questions for full eligibility requirements.)

 Frequently Asked Questions